boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/introduction.md

 ### More on SNARK

-This agent will convert a STARK proof into a SNARK proof using rapidsnark.Performance is dependent on core clocks AND thread counts.
+This agent will convert a STARK proof into a SNARK proof using [rapidsnark](https://github.com/iden3/rapidsnark).
+Performance is dependent on core clocks AND thread counts.
 Lots of cores but a very low core clock can adversely affect performance.

 ### REST API

-The REST API provides a external interface to start / stop / monitor jobs and tasks within taskdb.
+The REST API provides a external interface to start / stop / monitor jobs and tasks within TaskDB.

 :::warning[Warning]
 TODO: Write more here about brokers REST API